jdias95/DjangoDelights/README.md

 Adding inventory items by specifying the item's name, quantity, unit, and unit price.

 ## Menu Creation
-Adding items to the menu by providing a title and price for each menu item.
+Adding items to the menu by providing a name and price for each menu item.

 ## Recipe Management
 Specifying the recipe requirements for each menu item.
 The recipe requirements include the ingredients and their quantity.